What is Mamebu Soup? A detailed explanation of the flavor featured in the NHK drama series "Amachan" [Kuji City, Iwate Prefecture]

 The B-1 Grand Prix's B-class gourmet food competition is not limited to local cuisine, but the fact that Mamebu Soup was able to win an award proves that it is a flavor loved by a wide variety of people, not just those from Iwate Prefecture

-In July 2021, the company applied for and was selected to participate in the Agency for Cultural Affairs' "Food Culture Story" Creation and Dissemination Model Project, with the aim of making mamebu a national intangible folk cultural asset.
+Furthermore, in July 2021,they applied for and were selected for the Agency for Cultural Affairs' "Food Culture Story" creation and dissemination model project in order to have Mamebu designated as a national intangible folk cultural property.

 Mamebu will likely continue to be passed down as a dish that connects Iwate Prefecture's precious food culture in history to the future